terba/artraweditor.github.io/Usercommands.md

 # User Commands

 Since version 1.4, ART supports a simple form of plugins, called *user commands*.
-These are simply external programs that are accessible from the contextual menu in the file browser, which are executed on the currently selected files.
+These are simply external programs that are accessible from the contextual menu in the file browser or the folders panel, which are executed on the currently selected files or folder.

 ![User commands menu](resources/usercommands.png)